Bayesian score calibration for approximate models: Methods

 \subsection{Related Research}

-\citet{lee2019calibration} and \citet{pmlr-v97-xing19a} develop similar calibration procedures to ours but to estimate the true coverage of approximate credible sets as a diagnostic tool, whereas we aim to adjust the approximate posterior samples.
-Relatedly, \citet{menendez2014simultaneous} correct confidence intervals from approximate inference for bias and nominal coverage in the Frequentist sense, and \citet{rodrigues2018recalibration} calibrate the entire approximate posterior based on similar arguments.
+\citet{lee2019calibration} and \citet{pmlr-v97-xing19a} develop similar calibration procedures to ours but to estimate the true coverage of approximate credible sets as a diagnostic tool or means to adjust their posterior.
+We adjust the approximate posterior samples directly based on their distribution rather than just correcting coverage.
+Relatedly, \citet{menendez2014simultaneous} correct confidence intervals from approximate inference for bias and nominal coverage in the frequentist sense, and \citet{rodrigues2018recalibration} calibrate the entire approximate posterior based on similar arguments.